 [The girl writes a lot about herself and her thoughts.]

-· I am getting irritated.
-What was Ma’am thinking when she asked us to empty our mind and heart and see how the zine list helps us?
+· I am irritated.
+What was Ma’am thinking when she asked us to empty our minds and hearts and see how the zine list helps us?

 [Crux of the story.]